harshitasharma-dev/Hooks/README.md

 In this repository, I have created a very basic example demonstrating(with proper explanation of each line) the way to use one of the hook from React Hooks as "useState"

-How to CLONE this repository:
+CLONE this repository using below mentioned steps:

-  You can clone this repository by using command "git clone "repository_url" ", in GIT BASH.
+  1> You can clone this repository by using command "git clone "repository_url" ", in GIT BASH.

-  After that you can install all the node modules using "npm install --save" or "npm i".
+  2> After that you can install all the node modules using "npm install --save" or "npm i".

-  Later you can run the project by using "npm start".
+  3> Later you can run the project by using "npm start".